Teen Dream: Critical reception

-Accolades
+Accolades and legacy

-Teen Dream was hailed as one of the best albums of 2010.
+Teen Dream was hailed as the best album of 2010 by Gorilla vs. Bear, who called it "the most elegant, visceral, sensual release of the year", and Spinner, who called it "a songwriting master class".
+Several publications named Teen Dream as one of the top 10 albums of the year; NME, Stereogum, and Under the Radar placed it at number three; Billboard, Clash, musicOMH, Pitchfork, and Prefix placed it at number five; Pretty Much Amazing placed it at number six; Consequence of Sound and PopMatters placed it at number seven; and Time placed it at number 10.
 NME included it in their 2013 edition of the 500 Greatest Albums of All Time.
 The album was also included in the 2014 edition of the book 1001 Albums You Must Hear Before You Die.
 In October 2019, Pitchfork ranked it in the 21st position among the best albums of the 2010s.